ContentSquare/chproxy/docs/content/en/configuration/caching.md

 Before caching Clickhouse response, chproxy verifies that the response size is not greater than configured max size.
 This setting can be specified in config section of the cache `max_payload_size`.
 The default value is set to 1 Petabyte.
 Therefore, by default this security mechanism is disabled.

+#### Thundering herd
+When query arrives to the chproxy with activated cache, chproxy starts, so called, transaction.
+Its purpose is to prevent from thundering herd effect as such that the concurrent request relating to the exactly same query will await for the result of the computation from the first request.
+Internally, chproxy hosts `transactions regsitry` which stores ongoing transactions, aka concurrent queries.
+They're identified by the hash of the query, the same way as caching behaves.
+There exists two types of `transaction registry` equivalent to cache alternatives:
+- distributed transaction registry (redis based)
+- local transaction registry (in RAM)

+When Clickhouse responds to the firstly arrived query, existing key is updated accordingly:
+- if succeeded, as completed
+- if failed, as failed along with the exception message prepended with `[concurrent query failed]`.

+Transaction is kept for the duration of 2 * grace_time or 2 * max_execution_time, depending if grace time is specified.